 Members are mainly Muslim women living and working in the UK.

-Our members include non-Muslims working with Muslim women.
+Our members include non-Muslims working with Muslim women and men.
 They are academics and students; voluntary sector and support services workers; health and legal professionals; experts in women’s rights, diversity policy, disability and asylum; law enforcement officers and local government officials.

 Members also include individuals or organisations working with Muslim women around the UK.
 Each of our members are connected to other networks and audiences, thus multiplying our reach to thousands of women.